dvu4/push_docker-images_to_azure_container_registry/README.md

 Key vault supports up to 1024 access policy entries, with each entry granting a distinct set of permissions to a particular security principal.

-##  Here are steps to  push Docker images to Azure Container Registry
+##  Here are steps to  push Docker images to Azure Container Registry (ACR)

- - Step 1 :
+ - Step 1 : List all running Docker images

 `docker ps`

+Result:

 ```
 CONTAINER ID   IMAGE                      COMMAND       CREATED             STATUS             PORTS     NAMES
 64d262a4d010   dai-func-service-bus:1.0   "/bin/bash"   About an hour ago   Up About an hour             awesome_burnell
 ```

- - Step 2 :
+ - Step 2 : List all running Docker containers and pick the one you want to push to ACR

 `docker images`

+Result:

 ```
 REPOSITORY                    TAG       IMAGE ID       CREATED             SIZE